 Can materials that serve as a basis for an administrative decision be considered confidential?

-38. Under the Data Protection Act, preparatory materials of an administrative decision automatically remain confidential for 10 years.
-Confidentiality may be suspended by the head of the organization concerned, in view of the public interest served by the disclosure.
+50. Under the Information Protection Act, preparatory materials of an administrative decision automatically remain confidential for 10 years.
+Confidentiality may be suspended – after carefully weighing the weight of the public interest that is tied to the confidentiality of the data- by the head of the organization concerned, in view of the public interest served by the disclosure.
 Access to such a document within the 10-year deadline can be refused if it is likely to jeopardize the lawful or impartial operation of the authority concerned, in particular the free expression of professional opinion in the preparatory phase.
 Specific legislation may lay down a shorter time period for administrative confidentiality.

-39. In addition to the Data Protection Act, Sections 68-69 of the Administrative Procedures Code regulate which documents may be disclosed and copied.
-The client may view documents produced in the course of the procedure at any stage of the procedure.
+51. In addition to the Information Act, Sections 68-69 of the Administrative Procedures Code regulate which documents may be disclosed and copied.
+The client may view documents produced in the course of the procedure at any stage of the procedure except for the draft of the decision.
 The client is granted such right even if he was not a party to the procedure earlier.
 Third parties may view a document containing personal data or confidential data if they can prove that access to such data is necessary for the enforcement of their rights, the fulfilment of their obligations subject to law or administrative decisions, or if the statutory conditions of access to confidential data are met.
 The right to access documents may be exercised for a fee determined by government decree, for the deletion of personal and confidential data and the copying of the document extracted in such manner.

 Article 4, paragraph 4 (general)